apache/flink/docs/dev/table/hive/hive_dialect.md

 ## Notice

-Some things to notice when using the Hive dialect.
+The following are some precautions for using the Hive dialect.

 - Hive dialect should only be used to manipulate Hive tables, not generic tables.
 And Hive dialect should be used together with a [HiveCatalog]({{ site.baseurl }}/dev/table/hive/hive_catalog.html).